zytedata/web-snap/README.md

     - response_url - the final response URL, after redirects
     - status - a number representing the HTTP status

-The format is subject to change, mostly to simplify it.
+The format is subject to change, ideally to simplify it.

 ## Limitations